Mutant Mosquitoes Hold the Key to a Life-saving Perfume

 Mosquitoes obtain blood-meals from vertebrate hosts to enable egg production.
 Blood is not the only source of nourishment for mosquitoes.
 Both male and female mosquitoes seek nectar sources from plant hosts.
 Since males male do not bite, nectar is their principle energy source.
 Mosquitoes gain access to these nutrients by sensing volatile chemicals in their environment.
 Olfactory cues such as body odor, carbon dioxide, and nectar volatiles are sufficient to enable mosquito attraction.
 Understanding how mosquitoes sense their hosts is the focus of the DeGennaro lab.
 Using a molecular genetic analysis of mosquito behavior, we seek to identify the odors and olfactory receptors that are necessary for mosquito host detection.

 My post-doctoral research in Leslie Vosshall's laboratory at Rockefeller University established techniques to edit the genome of mosquitoes.
-Using this approach, I demonstrated that the mosquitoes use the OR/ORCO olfactory receptor pathway to respond to human odors and nectar volatiles.
+Using this approach, I demonstrated that the mosquitoes use the OR/ORCO olfactory receptor pathway to respond to human odors and the insect repellent, DEET, as well as nectar volatiles.
 My work implicated the Ionotropic Receptor (IR) family of olfactory receptors in mosquito host-seeking.
 In addition, I showed that DEET repels mosquitoes in two distinct ways: through ORCO-dependent olfaction and a yet to be identified taste receptor.
 My laboratory at Florida International University is expanding on this work in three main areas presented below.

 Identifying the mosquito receptors for human odor